Christchurch Postnatal Course

 Securing your place early ensures you'll have a seat reserved and won't be disappointed by any last-minute availability issues.

-When should I attend the Nurture Neuroscience Māmā & Me Circle?
+When should I attend the Māmā & Me Circle?

 Māmās may want to start at 4-6 weeks postpartum or after a few months.